netham45/screamrouter/readme.md

 The Sink Controller also manages two threads to read input from FFMPEG, both PCM and MP3.
 The PCM thread is sent to Scream Receiver Sources, the MP3 stream is forwarded to a queue handler to make it available to FastAPI.

-The lifecycle of each thread and ffmpeg process is controlled from start to end by ScreamRouter so that a configuration change can fully unload and reload.
+The lifecycle of each thread and ffmpeg process is controlled from start to end by ScreamRouter so that a configuration change can fully unload and reload ScreamRouter.